-If you purchase an endowment policy and pay a premium of Rs 10,000 annually for 15 years, you are likely to get a cover of perhaps Rs 3 lakhs or so, with the amount returned after 15 years with accumulated bonus etc.
+If you purchase an endowment policy and pay a premium of Rs 10,000 annually for 15 years, you are likely to get a cover of perhaps Rs 3 lakhs or so, with the amount returned after 15 years with an accumulated bonus, etc.

-In a term insurance for the same period and same amount you are probably to get a cover of minimum Rs.15-Rs 35 lakhs. this means that in case the policy holder dies during the cover period he is likely to get a huge amount as sum insured as compared to an endowment policy, which would provide very less coverage.
+In term insurance for the same period and the same amount, you are probably to get a cover of minimum Rs.15-Rs 35 lakhs. this means that in case the policyholder dies during the cover period he/she is likely to get a huge amount as the sum insured as compared to an endowment policy, which would provide very little coverage.

 It's beneficial to go in for a term insurance policy for protection purposes since it covers the death risk several times, as compared to an endowment policy.
 No doubt, the sum assured would be returned back in the case of an endowment policy, but the purpose of insurance is defeated as the risk coverage is too low.

 The endowment plan is the most common and popular in India, because of the dual benefit it offers.
 Ideally Endowment plan should be opted for as an addition to a pure term plan as the cover provided in Endowment is a little less.
 It should be bought as an investment tool with the hope to enjoy the benefits of the plan (the original sum and the accumulated bonus) in your lifetime.
 Endowment plans prove to be quite beneficial when you retire.
 By buying an annuity policy with the sum received, it generates a monthly pension for the rest of your life.